Grand Canyon: Canadian and Hudsonian

 Elevations of 8,200 to 9,000 ft are in the Canadian Life Zone, which includes the North Rim and the Kaibab Plateau.
 Spruce-fir forests characterized by Engelmann spruce, blue spruce, Douglas fir, white fir, aspen, and mountain ash, along with several species of perennial grasses, groundsels, yarrow, cinquefoil, lupines, sedges, and asters, grow in this sub-alpine climate.
-Mountain lions, Kaibab squirrels, and northern goshawks are found here.
+Mountain lions, Kaibab squirrels, and American goshawks are found here.

 Montane meadows and subalpine grassland communities of the Hudsonian life zone are rare and located only on the North Rim.
 Both are typified by many grass species.
 Some of these grasses include blue and black grama, big galleta, Indian ricegrass, and three-awns.
 The wettest areas support sedges and forbs.

-Grand Canyon tourism
+Tourism

 Grand Canyon National Park is one of the world's premier natural attractions, attracting about five million visitors per year.
-Overall, 83% were from the United States: California (12%), Arizona (9%), Texas (5%), Florida (3%) and New York (4%) represented the top domestic visitors.
+According to a survey conducted of visitors to the canyon between September 2003 through August 2004, 83% were from the United States: California (12%), Arizona (9%), Texas (5%), Florida (3%) and New York (4%) represented the top domestic visitors.
 Seventeen percent of visitors were from outside the United States; the most prominently represented nations were the United Kingdom (3%), Canada (4%), Japan (2%), Germany (2%) and the Netherlands (1%).

-The South Rim is open all year round weather permitting.
+The South Rim is open all year, weather permitting.
 The North Rim is generally open mid-May to mid-October.

 Activities

+There are many viewing points on all sides of the canyon, with the most accessible locations inside Grand Canyon National Park and the Hualapai Indian Reservation.
+About 90% of tourists visit the South Rim from Arizona State Route 64, which averages 7,000 feet above sea level.
+The South Rim houses two visitor centers, a geological museum, art gallery/bookstore, and other attractions near Grand Canyon Village.
+Further east along the South Rim is the Desert View Watchtower.
+Grand Canyon National Park also has a visitor center in an easterly area known as the North Rim, via Arizona State Route 67; the center and the road are closed in winter months.
+On the Hualapai reservation, Grand Canyon West is the third major area with tourist services, about 125 mi driving from Las Vegas and about 250 mi by road from Grand Canyon Village at the South Rim.
+The tribe opened the glass-bottomed Grand Canyon Skywalk in 2007, which has since attracted "thousands of visitors a year, most from Las Vegas".
+Also at Grand Canyon West is Guano Point, which features a narrow peninsula surrounded on all sides by steep dropoffs.
+On the north side of the canyon to the west, the Grand Canyon–Parashant National Monument has no paved roads and no visitor services.